How to give a great business presentation (Guide)

 - How and where will you deliver the presentation? (e.g. web meeting, client conference room)

-Consider who will make up your audience so that you can tailor your presentation to those who will be listening.
-Understand what they will expect to learn, how they make decisions, and what their influence in the organization is by asking yourself these questions:
+Consider your target audience so that you can tailor your presentation to those who will be listening.
+By asking the following questions, you will better understand what they will expect to learn, how they make decisions, and their influence in the organization:

 - Who is your audience?